engeir/northern-lights-forecast/README.rst

 Requirements
 ------------

-The project uses `tesseract` to read off the scale on the magnetogram plots.
+The project uses `tesseract` to read the scale off a magnetogram plot.
 See installation instructions below.

 Installation
 ------------